tajambois/HW/README.md

 Answer the following questions about the HTTP request and response process.

 1. What type of architecture does the HTTP request and response process occur in?
-- Client/ Server
+- Client-server architecture model

 2. What are the different parts of an HTTP request?
+- Request and Response

 3. Which part of an HTTP request is optional?
+- Entity Body

 4. What are the three parts of an HTTP response?
+- Status line, Header and Body

 5. Which number class of status codes represents errors?
+- 400's

 6. What are the two most common request methods that a security professional will encounter?
+- GET and POST

 7. Which type of HTTP request method is used for sending data?
+- POTS

 8. Which part of an HTTP request contains the data being sent to the server?
+- Body

 9. In which part of an HTTP response does the browser receive the web code to generate and style a web page?
+- Headers

 #### Using curl